EsraaK-009/Arabic_dialects_clasification/README.md

-# Arabic Dialects Clasification
+# Arabic Dialects Classification

-Using Machine and Deep learning models to classify what dialect a tweet in Arabic belong.
+Using Machine and Deep learning models to classify what dialect a tweet in Arabic belongs to.

 ## Contents: